RoseVZ/Resume_modifier_agent/Readme.md

 This project leverages **LangGraph** to build an agentic pipeline that automatically parses job descriptions, selects relevant resume content, evaluates it via ATS, refines it if needed, and generates a LaTeX resume.

-This system directly modifies my Overleaf project (as this is for my personal use). _[If you want to use this please connect your Overleaf project repo to this nd update your env with OpenAI keys, Overleaf project ID and auth keys.]_
+This system directly modifies my Overleaf project (as this is for my personal use). _[If you want to use this please connect your Overleaf project repo to this and update your .env with OpenAI keys, Overleaf project ID and auth keys.]_

 ---